Photo credit Mirasha

 Mifegymiso has the potential to close gaps in access to abortion in Canada

 Continued advocacy for better access to Mifegymiso matters.
 Three decades have passed since abortion was decriminalized in Canada but those who wish to access this medical service often still face many barriers.
 This is of great concern as abortion is not only a very common procedure, with up to one third of women needing one in their lifetime, it is an integral part of a comprehensive package of reproductive health services.
 Making medical abortion more easily available is an important way to expand choice when it comes to terminating a pregnancy and could have an important impact on the accessibility of abortion in Canada.
-It could have such impact because it can be offered earlier than surgical abortion, has the potential to reduce wait times for surgical abortion procedures and wait times overall, can be offered to people who prefer medical rather than surgical procedures, and could be administered by different health care providers, including family doctors who have no formal training in surgical abortion and, hopefully one day, professionals like registered nurses or midwives, which could increase access in more remote and rural areas.
+It could have such impact because it can be offered earlier than surgical abortion, has the potential to reduce wait times for surgical abortion procedures and wait times overall, can be offered to people who want to avoid an internal procedure for a number of reasons, and could be administered by different health care providers, including family doctors and professionals like nurse practitioners which could increase access in more remote and rural areas.

 Medical abortion is currently offered in few clinics and hospitals across the country.
 Historically, it has not been widely available due to factors like lowered demand (because of lack of availability), the lack of formal billing codes for medical abortion in several provinces, the need to use an off-label regimen up until now (which may have deterred some health care providers) and the very slow roll-out of Mifegymiso, as well as the numerous Health Canada restrictions that hinder its use.